 Which one should I choose?

-Use Bit Integrations for simple jobs, like sending form data to a spreadsheet.
+Use Bit Integrations for easy jobs, like sending form data to a spreadsheet.
 Use Bit Flows for more steps or when you need AI or special logic, like a marketing funnel or big order system.

 Cookie Consent